Master of Public Policy

 - MPP 501 or 503 Internship or Capstone Experience (3 credit hours)

 Students also are required to take 12 hours of electives.
-Electives can be drawn from many departments across the university, including criminal justice, economics, education, history, philosophy, political science, psychology, sociology and social work.
+Electives can be drawn from many departments across the university, including criminal justice, economics, education, philosophy, political science, psychology, sociology and social work.
 These electives are where students can focus in on their preferred field of policy.
 The following are some examples of optional courses:

 - Educational Leadership & Policy Studies—History of American Education and Social Policy